Most Affordable Online Master’s in Psychology

 Accreditation HLC

-Funding Your Online Master’s Degree in Psychology: 5 Ways to Save
+Funding Your Master’s Degree in Psych: 5 Ways to Save

 The most affordable online master’s in psychology program is not necessarily the one with the lowest tuition rate.
 You also need to consider the many resources available to help you pay for your education.
-Here are five of the most common resources to help you save on your online master’s degree in psychology:
+Below are five of the most common resources to help you save on your online master’s degree in psychology.

 1. Scholarships, Grants, and Fellowships for Psychology Master’s Students